SonySemiconductorSolutions/aitrios-edge-mdt/README.md

 - JVM 17

-- OS: Tested and verified with Ubuntu 20.04 and 22.04.
+- OS: Tested and verified with Ubuntu 22.04.

 <!-- -->
 Raspberry Pi